Rebuild Ukraine

 Throughout prototyping, I tested the user flow, as well as the placement, scale, and accessibility of interactive objects.
 I also explored audio and visual feedback across different scenes to ensure a seamless and intuitive experience in VR.

-Early usability testing uncovered gaps in clarity and scale
+Early testing uncovered gaps in clarity and scale

-I conducted usability testing with 3 peers, who are familiar with VR setting.
+I conducted usability testing with 3 peers, who are familiar with the VR setting.

 Key feedback includes:

-• Participants weren’t sure they were solving a puzzle or simply viewing information.
+- Participants were unsure whether they were solving a puzzle or simply viewing information.

 Pivoting platforms to Unity to unlock greater interaction control